Andrew Parmley

 Sir Andrew Charles Parmley, KStJ (born 17 October 1956) is Principal of the Harrodian School in Barnes, London, and served as Lord Mayor of London for 2016–17.

 Early life

 Born in Lancashire, the third of three sons, Parmley was educated at Blackpool Grammar School.
 He displayed an early interest in music and started playing the organ, passing the ARCO at 16 and the FRCO aged 18, before winning a scholarship to the Royal Academy of Music.
 He then studied for a Master's at Manchester University, before pursuing further studies at Royal Holloway College, London, and Jesus College, Cambridge.

 Career

 Parmley has been Director of Music at Forest School near Snaresbrook, and South Hampstead High School, and then at the Grey Coat Hospital in Westminster.

 Sir Andrew is now Principal of the Harrodian School.

 He has also been Director of the Royal College of Organists since 2018.

 Personal life

-In 1980, Parmley married Wendy Williams, a Past Master Information Technologist.
+Parmley married, in 1980, Lady Wendy Parmley, a Past Master Information Technologist.